ELF Eligibility Requirements

 - A chapter recommendation must be submitted early enough to allow the student to receive, complete and submit her application to the P.E.O.
 Executive Office at least six months prior to her graduation or course completion date.

 - An online application will be sent to the student from the P.E.O.
 Executive Office.
 When completed, the application file will be released to the trustees for review.
-The average processing time is eight to twelve weeks, provided all requirements are promptly met.
+The average processing time is eight to 12 weeks, provided all requirements are promptly met.

 - The chapter and student will be notified of the trustees' decision regarding the loan application.